Section 63 of the Criminal Justice and Immigration Act 2008: The law

 The term covers staged acts, and applies whether or not the participants consent.
 Films classified by the British Board of Film Classification are exempt, but an extract from a classified film (if the image was extracted for the purpose of sexual arousal) would not be exempt.
 Whether or not an image is "pornographic" is up to the magistrate (or jury) to determine by looking at the image.
 It is not a question of the intentions of those who produced the image.

 If an image is held in a person's possession as part of a series of images, the question of whether it is pornographic is also determined by the context in which it appears.
 Therefore, an image might be legal in some contexts but not others.
 Serious injury is not defined by the act, but is up to the magistrate or jury.
 Guidance on the bill gives examples of activity which would be covered: depictions of hanging, suffocation, or sexual assault involving a threat with a weapon; the insertion of sharp objects into (or the mutilation of) breasts or genitals.

 The definition of "obscene" is not the same as that used in the Obscene Publications Acts, which requires that an image "deprave and corrupt" those likely to view it; instead, this is the ordinary dictionary definition of "obscene".
 "Grossly offensive" and "disgusting" are given as examples of "obscene".

 As was demonstrated by a court decision in 2014, so long as it can be demonstrated that the recipient stored the images then it is not necessary to prove that those in possession of offending images had solicited them.
 Thus it is possible to contravene the law as a result of receiving unsolicited images.

 There is a defence if the defendant can prove that they "directly participated" in the act and the other participants also consented, but only if the acts are those which can be legally consented to in the UK.
 This defence is not available to the photographer or other "onlookers" who were present, but did not directly participate.

-Where the first two clauses above apply, the maximum sentence is three years; otherwise, the maximum is two years.
-Adults sentenced to at least two years will be placed on the Violent and Sex Offender Register.
+Where the first two clauses above apply, the maximum sentence is three years (36 months); otherwise, the maximum is two years (24 months).
+Adults sentenced to at least two years (24 months) will be placed on the Violent and Sex Offender Register for 10 years if the sentence is less than 30 months and Indefinite if the sentence is fixed period more than 30 months.
 A minor offence may result in just a fine.